NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] If neither CompressorLockoutTemperature nor BackupHeatingSwitchoverTemperature provided, CompressorLockoutTemperature defaults to 25F if fossil fuel backup otherwise 0F.
   .. [#] The sum of all ``FractionHeatLoadServed`` (across all HVAC systems) must be less than or equal to 1.
   .. [#] The sum of all ``FractionCoolLoadServed`` (across all HVAC systems) must be less than or equal to 1.
+  .. [#] If crankcasePowerWatts not provided, defaults to be 0.0.

 .. _room_ac_reverse_cycle: